-We are focusing on identifying and solving problems by prioritizing on the basis of quick wins.
+We are focusing on identifying and solving problems by prioritising on the basis of quick wins.
 Some of these are:

 - Writing objectives for the class for every lesson period